The Day SKYLAB Fell…

 Miraculously, against all odds, the entire crew made it off the Willie Dee just in time, before it keeled over, sinking below the waves, never to be seen again…

-For this and other crazy stories, check out the Epik Fails of History podcast, and you can find my books on Amazon!
+For this and other crazy stories, check out the Epik Fails of History podcast, as well as my WWII articles on The Battleship Yamato (Japan), or the Maginot Line (France), and you can find my books on Amazon!

 – Erik Slader